We are here for you and your family. Call us for details on our payment plans.

 • Phantom Flushes: So nobody in your home is currently using the toilet, but you’re hearing the sounds of running water anyway—is it a ghost?
 Perhaps to your disappointment, it is not.
 It instead indicates the flapper seat of your toilet is bad and in need of replacement.
 This will require us to drain the tank and bowl, clean the flapper seat, and replace the flapper if it’s worn or damaged.

 • Slow Drainage: When your toilet is working at its best, it will drain water immediately.
 But anything slower than a few seconds means you may have a clog well on its way to developing.
-The clog may either be in the drains or in the holes underneath the rim.
+The clog may either be in the drains or the holes underneath the rim.

 • Frequent Clogs: One clog may be easily fixed by the use of a plunger, but one clog after another can be downright frustrating.
 Sometimes, you’ll need more than a plunger to fix a clog and it will instead require the use of a clog auger, otherwise known as a drain snake.

-Contact 3 Mountains today if you need toilet plumbing in Gresham, OR that will take care of your toilet troubles as soon as possible!
+Contact 3 Mountains Plumbing today if you need toilet plumbing in Gresham, OR that will take care of your toilet troubles as soon as possible!